Elkem is constantly seeking ways to reduce energy consumption per produced unit

 In the second method for energy recovery, surplus heat is used to produce electricity.
 The advantage is that electricity can be fed into the power grid.
 The downside is that two thirds of the energy is lost in the transformation.

 Maintaining an intense focus on energy efficiency has made Elkem Thamshavn, Norway and Elkem Chicoutimi, Canada the world’s most energy efficient smelting plants for silicon and ferrosilicon production respectively.
-70 % of the electric energy used at Elkem Chicoutimi in 2016 was recovered as steam and sold for use at the neighbouring plant.

 All Elkem plants in the Silicon Materials, Foundry and Carbon divisions now have energy management systems that comply with ISO 50001.
 The process has showed that even small measures, such as better insulation, motor inspections, lighting management, sealing leaks in compressed air systems, and heating and cooling control, can produce substantial savings, even though each individual measure is relatively small compared with the energy consumption of a smelting furnace.
 Potential energy savings of 10 % of auxiliary energy have been identified.